-It’s easy to get impulsive and overspend during the holiday season.
-But, it might be too late to simply get strict with your budget, generating more income by working overtime or adding a part-time job and/or stop using your credit card may not be enough to recover from post-holiday debts that are piling up.
+It’s so easy to get impulsive and overspend during the holiday season.
+But, it might be too late to simply get strict with your budget, work overtime, or add a part-time job while paying off your credit cards.
+In fact, it might not be enough to recover from post-holiday debts that are piling up.
 Perhaps it’s time to look into a fresh start through bankruptcy.

-If you have major financial issues, you may need to take a look at bankruptcy as a solution.
-Serious financial problems include: foreclosure, garnishments, tax debt, student loans, medical bills, credit card debt, or pay-day loans.
+If you find yourself with major financial issues, take a look at bankruptcy as a solution.
+Serious financial issues might include foreclosure, garnishments, tax debt, student loans, medical bills, credit card debt, or pay-day loans.
 In addition, your financial situation might be due to disability, divorce, or job loss.
-In some cases such as disability, you cannot cure the financial problems by just working a few more hours of overtime.
-But what is important is to get the right help and work towards “your fresh start through bankruptcy in 2020.”
+In some cases such as disability, you cannot cure the financial problems by working a few more hours of overtime.
+But what is important now is to get the right help and work towards “your fresh start through bankruptcy in 2020.”

 Bankruptcy is a good option that allows you to “start over” and move on.
 Many people are afraid bankruptcy will ruin their credit but most often their credit score is already low because of late or missed payments.
-Others are ashamed to file bankruptcy.
-However, there should be no shame, blame or guilt attached to bankruptcy when you are taking the responsibility to face the problem.
-Most people cause the financial problems from disability, the economy, or a divorce on purpose.
+Others feel shame in filing bankruptcy.
+However, there is no shame, blame, or guilt for filing bankruptcy because you are taking the responsibility to face the problem.

-Bankruptcy is a difficult decision, but filing a bankruptcy may be your best bet to get some relief in 2013.
+Bankruptcy is a difficult decision, but filing a bankruptcy may be your best bet to get the relief you need in 2020.